bugstan/ViewKits/README.md

 # ViewKits
-Viewkits is a set of Android custom View component packages for custom views that are often used in daily development.
+ViewKits is a set of Android custom View component packages for custom views that are often used in daily development.